excellproj/Steam-Card-Farmer/README.md

 It'll automatically switch through all games you have with remaining card drops (it checks every 20 minutes or immediately when a new item is received).
 One could theoretically mass-idle all games at once, but it takes just as long and this way doesn't rack up unnecessary fake playtime.

-If you want to support the project [buy me games](https://steamcommunity.com/id/DoctorMcKay).
-Pull requests welcome.

 ## License

 Released under [the MIT license](http://opensource.org/licenses/MIT).